UMR-CNRM/snowtools/doc/source/extra_documentation/these_ange/Pleiades.rst

 or with CDO::

-  cdo setmissval,1e20 -b 64 filein fileout
+  cdo setmissval,1e20 filein fileout cdo -b 64 filein fileout

 Resample the observation file on the simulation's geometry::